-Serious felony crimes like arson and rape have a ten-year statute of limitations.
+Serious felony crimes like arson and rape have at least a ten-year statute of limitations.

-Some less serious felonies like theft have a six-year statute of limitations.
+Some less serious felonies like theft have at least a six-year statute of limitations.

-Simple misdemeanors have a timeframe of one year, while gross misdemeanors usually carry a two-year statute of limitations.
+A simple misdemeanor has a timeframe of one year, while gross misdemeanors usually have a two-year statute of limitations.

-Our Tacoma Criminal Defense Lawyers Will Work to Protect Your Freedom
+Our Tacoma Criminal Defense Attorneys Will Work to Protect Your Freedom

-Founded by Attorney Kevin Trombold – a defense lawyer with more than 20 years in practice – our law firm is comprised of a talented, elite legal team that’s ready to take on your case.
+Our law firm was founded by Attorney Kevin Trombol, who has more than 20 years of experience.
+Our firm is comprised of a talented, elite legal team that’s ready to take on your case.